- Written by Dr.Mehmet Demircioglu

 So the difference between FUT and FUE is not mainly about how the grafts are implanted.
 The real difference is how the grafts are harvested.

 That distinction matters much more than many patients initially realize.
 In hair transplantation, the donor area is limited.
 It is not an unlimited source.
-Every harvesting method leaves a trace behind.
-Every harvesting method has consequences.
+Every harvesting method leaves a trace behind, and every harvesting method has consequences.
 The donor strategy is not a side issue.
-It is an important part of the entire surgery.
+It is central to the entire surgery.

 I explain this in more detail in my article on whether the donor area can look normal after FUE, because every harvesting choice changes what remains possible later.